-U.S. ambassador to Vietnam releases viral rap video for Lunar New Year
+U.S. ambassador to Vietnam releases rap video for Lunar New Year

 Yet Kritenbrink’s carefree closing sentiment, delivered before a hair-stroking homie handshake with rapper Wowy, reveals how far relations have come:

-“Chuc mung nam moi [happy new year] from your boy in Hanoi!”
+“Chuc mung nam moi [Happy new year] from your boy in Hanoi!”